About the World Language Department

 - Field trip to the DIA and restaurant

-- Projects where they run for President, create their own commercials and experience hispanic foods through class experiences.
+- Projects where students run for president, create their own commercials and experience Hispanic foods through class experiences

-- Students frequently engage in “role play”.
-They practice vocabulary and grammatical concepts as they create conversations that take place in hospitals, airports, and train stations.
-They play the roles of newscasters, wedding planners, and world class chefs as they dramatize conversations and bring Spanish to life.
+- Students frequently engage in “roleplay,” practicing vocabulary and grammatical concepts as they create conversations that take place in hospitals, airports and train stations; they also play the roles of newscasters, wedding planners and world class chefs as they dramatize conversations and bring Spanish to life

-- Participating in class skits individually, and in small groups.
+- Participating in class skits both individually and in small groups

-Spanish: Our students leave Foley with a strong grasp of the Spanish language - our communicative approach is effective compared to other programs.
+Our students leave Foley with a strong grasp of the Spanish language — our communicative approach is effective compared to other programs.
 We have a high percentage of students who test out of their college requirements or complete their minor in Spanish before their senior year.
-We offer AP Spanish and a 5th year independent study course for students who test into Spanish 2 as freshmen.
-This course gives students the opportunity to read a variety of literary works of the Spanish Speaking World.
+We offer AP Spanish and a fifth-year independent study course for students who test into Spanish 2 as freshmen.
+This course gives students the opportunity to read a variety of literary works of the Spanish-speaking world.